dalviik/frontend-poker-scrum/README.md

 *The backend of this project is located in the following [repository](https://github.com/dalviik/backend-poker-scrum)

+You can see a demo of the site at the following link [pokerscrum.vercel.app](https://pokerscrum.vercel.app/)

 After downloading the project, you must install the dependencies with the following command

 `npm install`